 The rose, in its various shades, has been a mainstay of cultural symbolism throughout history.
 The ancient Greeks associated the rose with Aphrodite, the goddess of love, who was often depicted adorned with roses around her head, feet, and neck.
-This association has imbued the rose with the significance of passion, love, and beauty that persists even in 2023.
+This association has imbued the rose with the significance of passion, love, and beauty that persists even now.

 However, the tale of roses doesn't end with Aphrodite.
 The Romans, too, had a fascination with roses.
 They filled their banquet halls with rose petals, reflecting the flower's association with indulgence and earthly pleasure.
 The rose was sacred to Venus, the Roman counterpart of Aphrodite, further cementing its link to love and beauty.